xypnox/xydark-typora/README.md

 4. Restart Typora, then select it from Themes menu.

 >   **Warning**
->
 >   The light theme currently looks like crap!
+I have made it only for the dark theme

 # Other Screenshots